A Shopify landing page is created specifically for the goods or services that you want to highlight most in your marketing campaign.

 If the work to do or the CTA is too complicated, tricky, or hard to do where the reward is not as fulfilling or satisfying, you won’t be able to get the leads.

 Splash Landing Pages

 Splash Landing pages are landing pages where users land after clicking an ad.
 Such types of landing pages are commonly created to make announcements.

 These kinds of landing pages are also great for showing the “Coming Soon” page or a password page as well.

-You need to include a minimal copy, attention-grabbing messaging, and strong visual to your splash landing pages.
+You need to include minimal copy, attention-grabbing messaging, and strong visuals on your splash landing pages.

 One of the objectives of creating a splash landing page is to give a strong impression to your visitors or prospective customers.